Water Damage Restoration Norfolk, CT

 1,230-Foot Elevation, State Record Low Minus 37F

 Norfolk sits at 1,230 feet mean elevation and earned the official Icebox of Connecticut nickname, with a state record low of minus 37F set February 16, 1943.
-Extreme freeze-thaw cycling makes roof-to-foundation ice-dam water intrusion the dominant residential water-damage mechanism townwide, even on Zone X uplands like North Street and Windrow Road.
+Extreme freeze-thaw cycling makes roof-to-foundation ice-dam water intrusion the dominant residential water-damage mechanism townwide, even on the uplands along North Street and Windrow Road.

 Pre-War Estate And Cottage Construction